2 Cookin Mamas

 1. Stir the dough to evenly distribute the poppy seeds.

-3. Make a lemon sugar by placing ¼ cup sugar and a teaspoon of lemon zest on a plate and pinch it together.
+3. Make lemon sugar by placing ¼ cup sugar and a teaspoon of lemon zest on a plate and pinch it together.
 Dip a flat-bottomed glass into the sugar.

 Baked cookies on cookie sheet.